Sloth Myths: 11 Things You Think You Know About Sloths

 When these bears were first described in the scientific literature by George Shaw in 1971, they were mistakenly believed to be related to the tree sloths of South and Central America – and consequently, they were given the name ‘sloth bear’.
 Time and additional specimens eventually revealed their true taxonomic relationships, but the confusing common name remains.

-Sloth myth 3 – Sloths are bad mothers.
+Myth 3 – Sloths are bad mothers.

 A sloth mom will carry her baby around on her chest for an entire year.
 A baby sloth is strong enough to cling onto mom’s fur from the moment they are born, but sometimes they fall from the canopy (all baby animals are a bit clumsy and sloths are no exception).
 When this happens, mom will slowly climb all of the way down to the forest floor to retrieve her baby.